riseproject-dev/board-farm/README.md

-# RISE Board Farm Management Stack
+# RISE Board Farm

 Welcome to the central repository for the **RISE RISC-V Board Farm** management software, hardware bring-up specifications, and CI integration architecture hosted at RISE Board Farm.

+## About RISE

+[RISE](https://riseproject.dev) is a collaborative, industry-led initiative under the Linux Foundation that accelerates open-source software development for the RISC-V architecture.

 ---